Skip to main content

 Tales from Shakespeare by Charles and Mary Lamb - book review

-A Children's Book No One Should Read – Or Should They?
+A Children's book no one Should Read – Or should they?

 “Tales from Shakespeare” by Charles and Mary Lamb has delighted readers for over two centuries, but it is time we reconsider its place in modern literature.
 Originally written as an “introduction to Shakespeare,” it weaves sexist tropes, objectifies characters, and promotes regressive gender roles.
 Is this really what we want to hand to our children?
 Read on for a thoughtful critique of this so-called children’s classic.